MichaelAquilina/Resume/README.md

 * Other integrations into synapse such as tomboy notes and chrome bookmarks
 * Ansible Redshift support [(Link)](https://github.com/ansible/ansible-modules-core/pull/2777)
 * Support for multiple responses in the "Responses" library [(Link)](https://github.com/getsentry/responses/pull/101)
-* Personal ansible playbook which I use to synchronise my various ubuntu machines [(Link)]( http://github.com/michaelaquilina/ubuntu-ansible)
+* Personal Ansible playbook which I use to synchronise my various Ubuntu machines [(Link)](https://github.com/michaelaquilina/ubuntu-ansible)

 There are a lot of other things that may be of interest to different people.
-Take a look at my github profile for more details.
+Please take a look at my github profile for more details.

----

-### Work Experience

-#### YPlan (London, 2014 - 2016)
-**Data Engineer**
-* Formed part of the Data Science team
-* In charge of leading the engineering focus of the entire team
-* Ensured high code quality through the introduction of automated testing, code reviews and new technologies
-* Provided engineering guidance to the rest of the team
-* Responsible for the Design/Development of the Recommender system used by YPlan to personalise rank results for users based on their historical interest in events
-* Large code contributer to numerous code bases within YPlan
-* Administrator for several databases within the company
-* Heavy use of Python, SQL, Ansible and AWS technologies

-#### Uniblue Systems Ltd. (Malta, 2012 - 2013)
-**Product Software Developer**
-* Worked in team to develop numerous in-house libraries, tools and products for an international audience
-* Also responsible for communicating with Quality Assurance, Product Management and User Experience team
-* Team made use of SCRUM for agile project management
-* Heavy use of Python, javascript, HTML and CSS

-#### Loqus Business Intelligence (Malta, 2011 - 2012)
-**Senior Software Developer**
-* Lead designer and developer for numerous private business solutions
-* Responsible for maintaining a Windows Mobile solution named DispatchIT used by companies within the UK, France, Italy and South Africa
-* Responsible for communicating with international customers to understand requirements and generate designs
-* Responsible for the speed-up of numerous products within the company using profiling tools
-* Experience maintaining numerous SQL Server databases
-* Heavy use of ASP.NET, C# and SQL

-#### Loqus Business Intelligence     (Malta, 2010)
-**Junior Software Developer**
-* Formed part of a small team of 3 developers to develop an online ticket booking system for events
-* Responsible for the Database Design and user front end
-* Heavy use of C#, Silverlight and SQL